David Koresh: Ascent to leadership of the Branch Davidians

 In 1983, Koresh began claiming the gift of prophecy.
 David Thibodeau, in his 1999 book, A Place Called Waco, speculated that he had a sexual relationship with Lois Roden, the widow of Benjamin Roden and leader of the sect, who was then in her late 60s.
 Koresh eventually began to claim that God had chosen him to father a child by Lois, who would be the Chosen One.
-In 1983, Lois allowed Koresh to begin teaching his own message, called "The Serpent's Root", which caused controversy in the group.
-Lois's son George Roden intended to be the group's next leader and considered Koresh an interloper.
+In 1983, Lois allowed Koresh to begin teaching his message, "The Serpent's Root", which caused controversy in the group.
+Lois's son George Roden, intended to be the group's next leader, considered Koresh an interloper.

-When Koresh announced that God had instructed him to marry Rachel Jones (who then added Koresh to her name), a period of calm ensued at the Mount Carmel Center, but it proved only temporary.
-A fire destroyed a $500,000 administration building and press; Roden said Koresh started the fire, but Koresh replied that "no man set that fire" and that it was a judgment of God.
+When Koresh announced that God had instructed him to marry Rachel Jones (who then added Koresh to her name), calm ensued at the Mount Carmel Center, but it proved only temporary.
+A fire destroyed a $500,000 administration building and press; George Roden said Koresh started the fire, but Koresh replied that "no man set that fire" and that it was a judgment of God.
 Roden, claiming to have the support of the majority of the sect, forced Koresh and his group off the property at gunpoint.
 Koresh and around 25 followers set up camp at Palestine, Texas, 90 mi from Waco, where they lived under rough conditions in buses and tents for the next two years.
 During this time, Koresh undertook recruitment of new followers in California, the United Kingdom, Israel, and Australia.
 That same year, he traveled to Israel, where he claimed he had a vision that he was the modern-day Cyrus.

-The founder of the Davidian movement, Victor Houteff, wanted to be God's implement and establish the Davidic kingdom in Palestine.
+The founder of the Davidian movement, Victor Houteff, wanted to be God's implement and establish the Davidic kingdom in Israel.
 Koresh also wanted to be God's tool and set up the Davidic kingdom in Jerusalem.
 At least until 1990, he believed the place of his martyrdom might be in Israel; however, by 1991, he was convinced that his martyrdom would be in the U.S. instead of in Israel.
 He said the prophecies of Daniel would be fulfilled in Waco and that the Mount Carmel Center was the Davidic kingdom.